auliafaizahr/weverse-alike/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Weverse Alike is a cloning fan-community app build by HYBE (the house of BTS), originally named 'Weverse' so I use its name related, Weverse Alike.
+Built using ruby on rails and deploy it in heroku.

+Create fan posts and share beautiful photos for your favorite artists on Weverse.

+Show your support for fan creations and communicate with fans around the world with cheers, comments, and various events.

+### Technology I use

-* Ruby version
+* Ruby 2.6
+* Rails 6
+* Javascript
+* Webpack

-* System dependencies
+* SCSS

-* Configuration
+* Bootstrap

-* Database creation
+* Rspec

-* Database initialization
+* Selenium

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Heroku

-* ...
+* PostgreSQL